google/node-sec-roadmap/chapter-1/threat-UIR.md

 The primary vector for this vulnerability is dynamic code loading: calling `require(...)` with an argument other than a literal string.

-To assess the severity of this issue, we examine the 108 most popular npm modules.
-TODO: link to experiments
+To assess the severity of this issue, we [examined](../appendix/README.md) the 108 most popular npm modules.

 34 of the top 108 most popular npm modules (30%) call `require(...)` without a literal string argument or have a non-test dependency that